Kitware/trame/docs/api/source/trame.html.vega.rst

 trame.html.vega
 =======================

-You can find more information about using Vega with Trame |module_link|.
+You can find more information about using Vega with trame |module_link|.

 .. |module_link| raw:: html